When the Body Keeps the Score on Overcontrol

 The Personality Profile Nobody Warns You About.

-Gordon describes the kind of person most likely to develop neuroplastic pain, and if you are reading this, the profile may feel uncomfortably familiar:
+Alan describes the kind of person most likely to develop neuroplastic pain, and after reading the description above of people with overcontrolled biotemperament, it is going to sound remarkably familiar:

 The Loop That Keeps It Going.

-Central to Gordon's model is what he calls the fear-pain loop.
+Central to Alan's model is what he calls the fear-pain loop.
 It works like this:

 Pain appears.
 The brain flags it as potentially dangerous.
 Fear follows.
 Anxiety about the pain activates the threat response, which increases sensitivity to pain signals.
 More pain triggers more fear.
 The loop continues, often without any new physical cause.